-Banner Beekeepers are holding our Autumn beginners course on 3 consecutive Saturdays on October 12th, 19th and 26th.Course times are 10am to 4.30pm with registration at 9.30 on Saturday 12th October.
+Banner Beekeepers are holding a beginners course on 3 consecutive Saturdays on November 22nd, 29th and December 6th.Course times are 9am to 4.00pm.

-This years venue will be the Adult Education Centre, Clonroad, Ennis.
+This years venue will be the Auburn Lodge Hotel

-Cost of course will be E80 which includes 1 years membership to Banner BKA.
+Cost of course will be E85 which includes 1 years membership to Banner BKA.

 We would like to say thanks to the Irish Seedsavers for their support to the Banner Beekeeping Association and for the invitation to participate at their annual Open day in Scariff on the 12th of August.

 We would like to say thanks to all the people who called to our beekeeping information stand with many people expressing an interest in beekeeping and in the planting of bee friendly plants to support bees

 Beekeepers from all around the country called to chat making the event an enjoyable occasion.
 Newly established and seasoned beekeepers from North and South Kerry, Limerick, Cork, Waterford, Tipperary, Kilkenny, Wicklow and Dublin were in attendance, sharing their knowledge, challenges and ideas on beekeeping throughout the day.